 Most of Stein's research has been in the area of spatial statistics and its

 applications to environmental sciences and astrophysics.
 His current research

 focuses on statistical models and methods for natural processes in space-time

 and the computational challenges that arise in studying such problems.

-Michael Stein is married to Laurie Butler, a professor
+Michael Stein is married to Laurie Butler, a Professor Emeritus

 one daughter, Ellyn, born in 1995.
 His outside interests